HGVSnomenclature/hgvs-nomenclature/docs/index.md

 Users of HGVS Nomenclature are invited to contact us to ask questions or get involved with its development.

 * The preferred way to reach us is through [GitHub discussions](https://github.com/HGVSnomenclature/hgvs-nomenclature/discussions).
+* See [Community Consultation](consultation) for proposals, including how to submit a propsal.
 * You may also email us at VarNomen@HUGO-int.org
 * The [Facebook group](https://www.facebook.com/HGVSmutnomen) is obsolete, but you may find relevant historical discussions there.